voici5986/MiroFish/README-EN.md

 **MiroFish** is a next-generation AI prediction engine powered by multi-agent technology.
 By extracting seed information from the real world (such as breaking news, policy drafts, or financial signals), it automatically constructs a high-fidelity parallel digital world.
 Within this space, thousands of intelligent agents with independent personalities, long-term memory, and behavioral logic freely interact and undergo social evolution.
 You can inject variables dynamically from a "God's-eye view" to precisely deduce future trajectories — **rehearse the future in a digital sandbox, and win decisions after countless simulations**.

-> You only need to: Upload seed materials (data analysis reports or interesting novel stories) and describe your prediction requirements in natural language
+> You only need to: Upload seed materials (data analysis reports or interesting novel stories) and describe your prediction requirements in natural language</br>
 > MiroFish will return: A detailed prediction report and a deeply interactive high-fidelity digital world

 #### Our Vision